lukas-al/znn/README.md

 - serialize.zig: Used to persist the model following training and read it for use.

 ### Network:
+- Contains network structure
 - ActivationFn enum: Contains the activation functions.
-    - Sigmoid, ReLU, TanH, Softmax
+    - Sigmoid, ReLu, TanH, Softmax
 - Layer struct: Structure containing the W&B & activation function.
 - Network struct: Contains the layers and the forward function.